vackosar/vackosar.github.io/when-is-the-end-of-current-quarter.md

 ---
 layout: default
 title: When is the end of this quarter?
-description: How many days left in the quarter, the current calendar quarter-end date, and live quarter clock.
+description: How many days left in the quarter?
+What is the current calendar quarter-end date?
 What is the current quarter?
 redirect_from:
   - independent/when-is-the-end-of-current-quarter.html
 ---